Skip to main content

 The SQL Viewer allows you to save your queries for later use, as well as import and export them.

-Figure showing SQL viewer's saving / import / export functionality highlighted
+SQL viewer&#39;s saving / import / export functionality

 Make use of More Advanced Data Formats: Apache Iceberg, Apache Hudi and Delta Tables